wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 If the allocation is rejected, then the handler function returns `false`, which will leave the event in the cache controller's buffer for the next cycle, and otherwise, it returns `true`.
-Note that the allocation passes `true` to argument `fwdRequest`, and zero to argument `pos`, meaning that two entries from the MSHR register is reserved (since the invalidation is waiting for another `GETX` request to unlock the block), and that the invalidation event type entry will be allocated at the front of the register.
+Note that the allocation passes `true` to argument `fwdRequest`, and zero to argument `pos`, meaning that two entries from the MSHR register is reserved (since the invalidation is waiting for another `GetX` request to unlock the block), and that the invalidation event type entry will be allocated at the front of the register.

-After a `GETX` unlocks the block (which will always hit, since the block is locked in the cache in `M` state by an earlier `GETSX`), the `GETX` handler will call `cleanUpAfterRequest()`, which retries the invalidation.
+After a `GetX` unlocks the block (which will always hit, since the block is locked in the cache in `M` state by an earlier `GETSX`), the `GetX` handler will call `cleanUpAfterRequest()`, which retries the invalidation.
 This time, since the block is unlocked, the invalidation can be processed without trouble.
 The block state will transit to `I` for all cases, except `SM`, in which case it will transit to `IM`.
 Responses of type `AckInv` are also sent down by calling `sendResponseDown()`, with `data` being `false` for